Summer-ICERM-2024-Pyramid-Schemers/football-data-scraping/readme.md

 # football-data-scraping

-football-data-scraping is a project to scrape, clean, and compile data relating to the first 4 leagues in the English Football pyramid and the first 2 German leagues.

-* fetch_football_data.jl is the main script and can handle all parts of the process.
+football-data-scraping is a project to scrape, clean, and compile data relating to the first 4 leagues in the English Football pyramid and the first 2 German leagues. fetch_football_data.jl is the main script and can handle all parts of the process.
+It now also has a command line option that ignores the scraping and cleaning process and just works on downloading pages, which is useful for running on a raspberry pi.
-* collect_lineup_pages.jl is a helper script that can be run on other machines to download the large amounts of lineup pages from Transfermarkt.

 ## Installation